Make sure Nasco Education is on your preferred vendor and bid lists! Send inquiries to: [email protected]

 Serving the Research Community for Over 35 Years.

 Live Animals in Biomedical Research — International Guiding Principles

 Nasco’s Policy — Rearing live animals is a privilege that comes with certain responsibilities and moral obligations.
 Technicians are trained in the proper care of live animals.
 Handling procedures are in place to ensure each animal receives proper care.All live animals at Nasco are cared for in a respectful and humane manner using best practices that are scientifically sound and ethically justified.
 Consideration for animal health and welfare is essential to produce premium and robust animals for our customers in the research community.

 Worldwide Amphibian Concerns

 MBL® National Xenopus Resource Center is located in Woods Hole, Massachusetts, and serves as a training center for advanced technologies.
-To learn more about the workshops and classes offered be sure to visit their site: www.mbl.edu.
+To learn more about the workshops and classes offered be sure to visit: www.mbl.edu.